braze-inc/braze-docs/_docs/_developer_guide/platform_wide/getting_started/app_group_configuration.md

 nav_title: Workspace Configuration
 article_title: Workspace Configuration
 page_order: 4
-description: "This reference article covers single and multi-workspace configuration, how to create your workspace, and how to target and relaunch your app."
+description: "This article covers how to create and set up a workspace, and some best practices to keep in mind when grouping applications."
 platform:
   - iOS
   - Android